 The Dimension tool allows you to measure and show the distance between two points in your layout.
-It also allows you to set a certain distance between objects, or to change an object's size.
+It also allows you to set a certain distance between objects, or to change the object's size.
 The tool is available in the 2D Plan and 2D Elevation views.

 To measure the distance between two points: